btcpayserver/btcpayserver-doc/docs/ReverseProxyToTor.md

 ### On the host server

-Get the Tor `.onion` address of yoyr BTCPay Server via the `Server settings > Services` page.
+Get the Tor `.onion` address of your BTCPay Server via the `Server settings > Services` page.
 See information in the "HTTP-based TOR hidden services" section.

 ### On the VPS